team-capex/big-map-archive-api-client/README.md

 Usage: bma finales-db back-up [OPTIONS]

   Perform a back-up of a FINALES server's database.
 A new entry version is created and published in a BIG-MAP Archive.
-  Uploaded data include capabilities, requests, results for requests, and a copy of the whole database.
+  Uploaded data include capabilities, requests, results for requests, and a copy of the SQLite database file.

 Options:
   --bma-config-file FILE          Path to the YAML file that specifies the